 Please also check out my YouTube video on Emotional Self Control below for more information.

-Remember emotional self control, or you are fucked!
+Remember emotional self control, or you will end up losing more than just yourself!

 TAGS: EMOTIONAL SELF CONTROL, REACTING, HEALING, TRAUMA